 - Can book any Star Alliance airline partner with LifeMiles

-- Transfer partner of Amex MR, Chase UR, Capital One Venture, and Citi TY
+- Avianca airlines is a transfer partner of Amex MR, Chase UR, Capital One Venture, and Citi TY

 Maybe you already transfer your American Express Membership Rewards, Citi ThankYou, or Capital One Venture Miles to your LifeMiles account.

-You now have the chance to earn up to 60,000 bonus LifeMiles with an Avianca credit card — one of the best credit card offers September 2019 — but only available for a limited time.
-Most award flights start at 15,000, making this bonus worth up to two roundtrips.
+You now have the chance to earn up to 40,000 bonus LifeMiles with an Avianca credit card — one of the best credit card offers because of its simplicity.
+Most award flights start at 15,000.
 This Avianca LifeMiles credit cards review will also help you decide which option is better for you.

 Avianca Vida Lifemiles Visa Credit Card Review